parapluu/Concuerror/docs/_posts/2017-10-14-concuerring-concuerror-ep-1.md

 would notably show up on different points within Concuerror's exploration of program schedulings.

-These are both symptoms of heisenbugs.
+These are all symptoms of heisenbugs.

-A fairly common challenge for a program whose input is some other program (e.g. compilers, code analyzers, etc) is to run such program with themselves as inputs.
+A fairly common challenge for a program whose input is some other program (e.g. compilers, code analyzers, etc) is to run such program with itself as input.
 Especially for analysis tools, such as Concuerror, the goal is to assert that the program does not suffer from the errors it can detect.